-The 2017 Visionary Awards will take place Thursday, June 8 from 5 to 8:30 p.m. at the Marriott Marquis San Diego Marina.
+The 2017 Visionary Awards took place Thursday, June 8 at the Marriott Marquis San Diego Marina.
+Nearly 900 civic and community-minded individuals recognized and celebrated regional leaders at the event.

 Economic Opportunity Award